Skip to main content

 This capital structure context is essential to understanding the DIP.
 In many chapter 11s, the DIP is “new” money financing.
 In a roll-up structure like Coach’s, the DIP can be sized to incorporate existing secured exposure (including ABL loans and letter-of-credit obligations) in order to keep liquidity available for operations and to align the secured lender group’s postpetition position with the sale process.

 The filings also described a forbearance environment and milestone management.
-The declaration referenced a forbearance framework with restructuring milestones that included governance steps (the appointment of independent directors) and a sale-leaseback transaction involving a New Brunswick property that generated net proceeds. doc:1643871 Taken together, the prepetition record reads like a lender-supported “runway extension” plan: address immediate covenant/default pressure, create collateral and governance comfort for the secured lenders, and run an accelerated sale process for discrete operating units.
+The declaration referenced a forbearance framework with restructuring milestones that included governance steps (the appointment of independent directors) and a sale-leaseback transaction involving a New Brunswick property that generated net proceeds.
+Taken together, the prepetition record reads like a lender-supported “runway extension” plan: address immediate covenant/default pressure, create collateral and governance comfort for the secured lenders, and run an accelerated sale process for discrete operating units.

 From a restructuring-professional standpoint, the key is not which figure is “right,” but what each figure actually represents: